ozmos/100-days-of-code/r1-log.md

 ### R1D29

 This morning read a bit about CSS modules.
 I decided to style my drum machine with plain css.
 I figure one new technology per app is enough.
 This evening started styling the app.
 I noticed that using plain css the styles are global so I'll need to be a bit careful with className delegation.

+### R1D30
+Today I continued styling my drum machine.
+I introduced four color schemes which change when a new drum kit is toggled.
+Also read a bit about the fetch API.